sonisarm/landgen-multisp/README.md

-# Multi-species landscape genetics to inform territorial planning
+## Code for publication "Multi-species landscape genetics to inform territorial planning"
 Code for publication "Multi-species landscape genetics to inform territorial planning: insights from a high-elevation island ecosystem"